 - 12-14 calamansi fruits

-- 2 cups of water, filtered
+- 2 cups water

-Step 3 – Using your hands, squeeze out as much juice as possible from the limes into a strainer.
+- Alternatively, you could slice off the top of the limes, being careful not to cut into the seeds.
+Using your hands, squeeze out as much juice as possible from the limes into a strainer.

-Step 5 – Taste the juice, and if it is too astringent or sour, add more sugar or water.
+- Taste the juice, and if it is too astringent or sour, add more sugar or water.
 Some people add honey in significant quantities (1 cup) to balance out the taste.

-Calamansi Juice Substitute
+Calamansi Juice Substitutes

-Side Effects of Calamansi Juice
+Potential Side Effects of Calamansi Juice